ast-fortiss-tum/cam2sim/README.md

 The scripts can produce:

-- A flat copy of new Step 5D simulated drives, ready for the metric scripts
+- A self-contained `data/data_for_validation/` directory with all the inputs needed by `6B` and `6C` (simulated drive trajectories, semantic GT, semantic CARLA replays)
 - Per-frame IoU (Background, Car, Road) and mean IoU between real and simulated semantic maps, plus per-frame visual diagnostics and an aggregated summary
 - Per-run and per-method driving-quality metrics (Min-Frechet, corridor violation, mean excess, steering jitter)
 - A multi-panel plot of every real-world and simulated trajectory on top of OpenStreetMap, plus a LaTeX-formatted table with completion statistics